 Atypical.
 After 18 years of judo, Midya began her long journey to yoga by discovering her passion for Ashtanga.
 Graduated from a 500RYT Ashtanga Vinyasa by Sampoorna school (South India), Yin and Aerial Yoga, she develops a unique method of teaching, away from the traditional Vinyasa, adapting her own practice.
 Judo influenced her teaching by making it very precise and ultra dynamic.
-She also teaches anatomy to the 200RYT students in South India, and organizes her own retreats.
+She also teaches anatomy to the 200RYT students in South India, and started in 2020 to give her own teacher trainings in Switzerland and France in Ashtanga, Vinyasa and Yin.
+She is also the co-foundator of Bliss Project where she organizes her own retreats and events.

 "I want to share what I love and split this energy, to help impact lives as much as I can.
 Yoga has brought me more peace and more inner strength than I ever imagined possible.
 I want to show people that I believe in their physical capacities and mental strength, even if they don’t yet know how strong they are.
 I want to boost their confidence just as yoga did for me."